Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolForeignGroupToRole.md

 ```

 ### -ForeignGroupObjectId
-The object ID of the group in the partner tenant to add.
+Specifies the unique object ID of the group in the partner tenant to add.

 ```yaml
 Type: Guid